thunklife/thunklife.website/blog/2020-05-05-using-property-based-testing-in-javascript.md

 are added together the answer will not match our property.
 We expected any integer (`a`) plus `20` to equal `a` and that fails right away.

-Fast-check has a lot of what are called 'arbitraries', functions like `fc.integer` and `fc.constant`, that generate arbiraty values for each test run.
+Fast-check has a lot of what are called 'arbitraries', functions like `fc.integer` and `fc.constant`, that generate arbitrary values for each test run.
 These are just a few examples.

-These examples are pretty basic and defining properties can be difficult, particularly if we try to ascertain what mathmatical properties our function upholds.
+These examples are pretty basic and defining properties can be difficult, particularly if we try to ascertain what mathematical properties our function upholds.
 What if it doesn't have any?

 ## A More Real World Example